The Travel Guide to Kadavu on a Budget© FijiPocketGuide.com

 Ferry to Kadavu

-Providing a cheap but time-consuming passage to Kadavu, ferries from Viti Levu depart from Walu Bay in Suva.
+Providing a cheap but time-consuming passage to Kadavu, ferries from Viti Levu depart from Narain Wharf, Walu Bay in Suva.
 With a 7-hour journey, sharing the passage with livestock and cargo, this is definitely an “adventurous” option to make the journey to Kadavu.
-Check prices at How Much Do Water Taxis & Ferries Cost in Fiji?, while more details on ferry operators and schedules can be found in How to Take the Ferry to the Lomaiviti Islands.
+Check prices at How Much Do Water Taxis & Ferries Cost in Fiji?, while more details on ferry operators and schedules can be found in How to Take the Ferry to Kadavu.

-For more information on alternative ways to get to Kadavu, see 5 Ways to Get to Kadavu.
+For more information on alternative ways to get to Kadavu, see our complete Kadavu Transport Guide.

 Free and Cheap Activities on Kadavu

-Organised activities are almost exclusively available at the resorts or on the Lau & Kadavu Cruise with Captain Cook Cruises (more info on Viator and Tripadvisor).
+Those staying at the resorts on Kadavu will find a wealth of activities included in the resort rate.
 Otherwise, being able to communicate well with the locals will be advantageous for budget travellers here where they are often friendly enough to show you their village and the best walks, fishing and snorkelling spots around.

 Witness a Turtle Calling Ceremony or Walk to a Waterfall from Namuana Village

-Kadavu has its own distinct culture, especially in the village of Namuana near Vunisea.
-The village on the pretty Namalata Bay performs an occasional turtle calling ceremony where it’s said that two maidens are lost at sea and are only summoned to the surface if the local women chant.
-If a turtle doesn’t appear from the calling, it means that a rivalling village is present.
-If you don’t manage to catch a turtle calling ceremony, then at least you can walk a 20-minute trail to the top of a hill behind the village, offering amazing views.
-The trail continues to Waikana Falls which is a pretty photo opportunity and refreshing swimming hole.
+Kadavu’s villages have their own distinct cultures, especially in the village of Namuana near Vunisea.
+The village on the edge of the pretty Namalata Bay performs an occasional turtle calling ceremony.
+It’s said that two maidens are lost at sea and are only summoned to the surface if the local women chant.
+If you don’t manage to see a turtle calling ceremony, then at least you can walk a 20-minute trail to the top of a hill behind the village offering amazing vistas before continuing to Waikana Falls.
+See more village excursions in The Best Day Trips on Kadavu.

 Go Birdwatching

 If the lush forests, waterfalls and pristine beaches haven’t amazed you then maybe Kadavu’s island wildlife will.
 Watching the colourful array of birds is just another free activity here on the island where some bird species are only found in this part of Fiji.
 Look out for the Kadavu fantail, Kadavu honeyeater, velvet dove, and our favourite, the Kadavu shining parrot!
 On top of that, it’s also possible to see a whole array of bird species found in Fiji, from the Fiji goshawk to the collared lory.
-While most resorts will be able to point you in the right direction for birdwatching, Matava Resort and Matana Beach Resort are blessed with birds regularly seen within the grounds of the resort.
+While most resorts will be able to point you in the right direction for the best birdwatching in the area, the Matava Eco Adventure Resort is blessed with birds living grounds of the resorts.

-With most locals engaged more in subsistence farming to provide for their villages, you won’t find many independent restaurants on Kadavu aside from a couple of takeaways in Vunisea… Which are only likely to be open when a flight is scheduled for arrival.
-Because the cost of food is a major factor in your budget, we’ll lay out what to expect.
+With most locals engaged more in subsistence farming to provide for their villages, you won’t find many independent restaurants on Kadavu.
+Regardless, because the cost of food is a major factor in your budget, we’ll lay out what to expect.

 Resort Meals on Kadavu